 Portugal’s rules for citizenship are set out in the Portuguese Nationality Law (Law No. 37/81, as amended), which works alongside the Civil Code and is managed by the Central Registry Office.

-In the last ten years, the law has changed several times, with major updates in 2018, 2020, 2023, and proposed changes in 2025.
-Broadly speaking, there are two categories for the granting of citizenship:
+In the last ten years, the law has changed several times, with major updates in 2018, 2020, 2023, and 2026.
+Broadly speaking, there are two categories for the granting of Portuguese citizenship:

 - Original nationality, such as by birth or descent